AdamGagorik/ffxiahbot/docs/usage.md

     Retail sometimes has unexpected prices in the history.

       * There may be ancient entries.
-      * Something might be sold something below NPC price.
+      * An item may have a selling price below an NPC buying price.
       * An item may only really sell as either a stack or a single.

     This may result in exploits on your server if you are not careful.